-Like every crisis in history, the Covid-19 pandemic has affected all businesses around the globe.
-Some industries such as gaming, cryptocurrencies, online retail, and streaming services have emerged as absolute winners.
+Like every crisis in history, the COVID-19 pandemic has affected businesses worldwide.
+Some industries, such as gaming, cryptocurrencies, online retail, and streaming services, have emerged as absolute winners.
 Sadly, the travel sector is one of the biggest losers.
-However, despite the fact that travel came to a complete standstill in 2020 and a good bit of 2021, the pandemic crisis did not hit all travel business types in the same way.
-There are winners and losers within the travel industry too, and we listed them in this blog.

 Winners